AUDIO VERSION: YouTube Podbean

 Truth comes from God, not humans.
 If our friend Beth were to apply this principle, she’d realize that she has never asked God directly if there’s any possibility that He’d forgive her for her cursing meltdown (see Understanding Unpardonable Sins: Lies vs. Truth).
 Holy titles, authoritative language, attitudinal Christians, and a Bible verse typed in red ink are not sufficient substitutes for you talking to God yourself.
 You always need to talk to God yourself, because your relationship with Him is not a group party, it’s a private, personal affair.

 Moving on to our friend Cody, we find that he’s in the same mess as Beth.
 Cody’s wife has dug one statement by the apostle Peter out of the Bible and she’s constantly holding it over Cody’s head as if it’s some kind of bar that he has to rise up to.
 Well, why should Cody be impressed with something Peter said when Peter was just another human?
-For all Cody knows, Peter could have had a lot of wrong ideas about how prayer works (see Can your prayers become hindered by the way you treat your wife?).
+For all Cody knows, Peter could have had a lot of wrong ideas about how prayer works.
 In fact, Peter could have been wrong about a lot of things.
 Cody will never know if anything Peter wrote is of any value whatsoever until Cody talks to God.
 Truth comes from God, not a dead apostle, and not some pile of manmade documents which a bunch of humans have decided to call “sacred.”

 Now what about Dmitri—our foul mouthed friend who is totally addicted to alcohol and sex?
 And what about the apostle Paul’s theory that we’re all supposed to be new creations in Christ?
 Paul isn’t the only one who teaches that Christians have been given the supernatural ability to instantly cease all sinning the moment they are saved.
 The apostle John teaches this as well.
 In fact, John says that anyone who even wants to sin is a child of Satan (see False Formulas for Salvation – 1 John 1:9).
 But then again, why should Dmitri care about what John and Paul say?
 Humans aren’t the ones he has to answer to in life.
 Yahweh, Jesus and the Holy Spirit are the Judges of humanity, and since Their assessment of Dmitri will determine where he will spend eternity, he can’t afford to be putting his faith in human theories about how God might view him.
 He needs a way to know for sure where he personally stands with his Makers, and the only way he can get there is to cut out the middlemen and go direct.